 At the top of the racket is a strip of plastic known as the bumper guard.

-Just like the bumper of a car, it’s there as protection, keeping the main frame of the racket safe during occasional brushes with the surface of the court.
+Just like the bumper of a car, it’s there as protection, keeping the racket frame safe during occasional brushes with the surface of the court.

 Bumper guards aren’t something that are considered often, but should be replaced when they start to show signs of wear and tear.